talveth/pygrad/README.md

 To view the computational graph, use with `y.topo` or `y.weights`, depending on whether or not to view leaf tensors.
 Additional examples can be found under `examples/`.

+#### Citation

+If you find this project helpful in your research or work, I kindly ask that you cite it.
+Thank you!